SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/automl.md

 weight: 40
 ---

-MLW provides Automated Machine Learning (AutoML) feature which enables you to build your machine learning models for Classification, Regression and Anomaly Detection with ease by performing an exhaustive grid search in hyperparameter space to generate the best model for your dataset.
+MLW provides Automated Machine Learning (AutoML) feature which enables you to build your machine learning models for Classification, Regression and Anomaly Detection with ease by performing an exhaustive grid search in hyper-parameter space to generate the best model for your dataset.

 ***Add new resource for AutoML***